-The states of Victoria and ACT are to close their schools on Tuesday, while clubs, licensed premises in hotels and pubs, entertainment venues and cinemas, casinos and nightclubs will all close from midday on Monday.
+The states of Victoria and ACT closed their schools, as well as clubs, licensed premises in hotels and pubs, entertainment venues and cinemas, casinos and nightclubs.

 The Water Services Association of Australia has released a statement saying: "Drinking water in Australia is high quality and is well treated.
 There is no evidence that drinking water will be affected by the COVID-19 virus or that it is transmitted by drinking water.
 There is also no evidence that it is transmitted by wastewater systems.
 Water is an essential service and water utilities are well prepared to manage their response to COVID-19."

 On March 25, New Zealand declared a national emergency as the country reported 50 new coronavirus cases.

 United Arab Emirates and Saudi Arabia